babyo77/ship/README.md

 - **Wi-Fi Connection**: Ensure both your phone and PC are connected to the same Wi-Fi network.
 - **Firewall**: If you encounter connection issues, check your firewall settings to allow the app access.
+- **C Driver**: If app is installed in C drive try to run as administrator.

 ## Development